-The most significant segments of growth in temporary labor in the US are professional, higher-paying roles according to a press release on May 5th, 2014, by Staffing Industry Analysts.
-Professional temporary employment expects about 54 percent represented temporary labor spending in the U.S. in 2014.
+The most important sections of growth in temporary labor in the US are professional, higher-paying roles according to a press release on May 5th, 2014, by Staffing Industry Analysts.
+Professional temporary employment presumes about 54 percent represented temporary labor spending in the U.S. in 2014.

 Peak demand industries for professional temporary labor include:

 - Locum tenens (Physicians)